TairisuOne/Login-Portal/README.md

 # Login Portal Project

-A simple login portal that validates username and password with limited attempts.
+A simple console based login portal that validates username and password with limited attempts.

 ## Installation